multi-colour ranbow spring in arch shape

 Careers

-When people are resilient, they can manage stress better and are more able to embrace the fun things in life, making the most of social time, holidays, hobbies etc, without pressures dragging them down.
+When people are more emotionally resilient, they can manage stress better, and are more able to embrace the fun things in life without pressures weighing them down.

 habbit loop with cue craving response and reward

 Five minutes is ideal because if we make it too challenging, we are just setting ourselves up for failure when we have a busy, stressful day.
-If weights are not your thing, try five minutes of yoga or even dancing (it’s almost impossible to feel anxious when dancing for a few minutes to one of your favourite tunes!).
+If weights aren’t your thing, try five minutes of yoga or even dancing (it’s almost impossible to feel anxious when dancing for a few minutes to your favourite tunes!).

 Written by Dr Maggi Evans, psychologist, author, talent strategist and coach